HiddenRealm/Group_Project_SJ/README.md

 3. Runtime 'Python 3.8'
 4. Choose an Execution role -> Use Existing -> S3-Admin-Access
 5. In the Fucntion code paste 'lambda_load-csv.py' from the application folder of this repo.
+6. Change the S3 Bucket name to the name of the S3 bucket you create

 ### PushDataToQueue
 1. Create function